-On Saturday, August 8th, National Sculpture Society’s 87th Annual Awards Exhibition will open at Brookgreen Gardens in South Carolina.
+On Saturday, August 8th, National Sculpture Society’s 87th Annual Awards Exhibition opened at Brookgreen Gardens in South Carolina.
 The juried show features the figurative works of 28 contemporary sculptors and is on view through October 25.
 The 14 prize winners from the show will then exhibit their work in the Award Winners Exhibition in the NSS Gallery from November 30, 2020 to February 5, 2021 in New York City.

 The Annual Awards Exhibition is National Sculpture Society’s most popular show.
 Hundreds of artists apply to the juried competition which offers thousands of dollars in cash prizes.
 The variety of subject matter and media exhibited represents the diverse styles, backgrounds, and disciplines of NSS members.
 Fellows (FNSS), Elected Members (NSS), and Associates make up the levels of sculptor membership in the organization, which is international in scope and appeal.
 National Sculpture Society is dedicated to promoting excellence in sculpture that is inspired by nature.
 Highlights of the exhibition include a colorful bathing beauty, a supremely composed squirrel, a Native American holy man, and a maquette of a nationally touring monument of Harriet Tubman.